-Selected list of Infrastructure upgrades in Lebanon during 2011-2018 In 2018, OGERO launched a roadmap for better internet infrastructure.
+Source: World Bank, 2016 19-20-21 Lebanese Ministry of Telecommunications, Progress Report, 2013 Selected list of Infrastructure upgrades in Lebanon during 2011-2018 ▶ In 2018, OGERO launched a roadmap for better internet infrastructure.
 OGERO announced that it started deploying the public fiber optic network and 15% of the plan is completed.
 Fourth generation mobile networks launched in Beirut and some parts of Greater Beirut during 2013 and are expected to expand to other areas in the near future. ▶ The "Lebanon 2020 Digital Telecom Vision" project, launched in 2015, is a 5 year plan that aims to revamp the telecommunications infrastructure in the country, estimated to amount to USD 600 million in investment making fiber-optic connectivity as well as 5 G connections available through the country by 2020.
 The Mitsubishi Electric's new India-Middle East-Western Europe (IMEWE) cable activated in 2011 resulting in an increase in international capacity and the reduction in prices of the internet and the international leased lines.
 05. SUPPORTIVE ECOSYSTEM Established companies and startups in the sector can benefit from a wide range of public and private initiatives aimed at the development of the country's digital ecosystem.
 These include fiscal incentives, financing options, as well as incubation and acceleration programs.
-FISCAL INCENTIVES The country has one of the lowest tax rates globally.
-The Investment Development Authority of Lebanon offers tax breaks for up to 10 years, as well as other incentives to local and foreign companies operating in the ICT sector and meeting specific requirements.
-You can check out IDAL's full range of incentives here.
-FINANCING Today, 8 venture capital firms have operations in Lebanon in addition to various regional VCs which have backed a number of local pioneering companies.
-These include the Berytech Fund, Cedrus Ventures, MEVP and LEAP.
-VC funds in Lebanon account for around 10% of VC transactions in the region and Lebanon is currently among the top 3 most active VC markets in the Arab World.
-The Central Bank of Lebanon issued Circular No. 331 in 2013, through which an amount of up to USD 650 Million will be dedicated for Lebanese banks' equity investments into startups, incubators, accelerators, and funds operating in Lebanon.
+FINANCIAL INCENTIVES The Investment Development Authority of Lebanon offers tax breaks on corporate income tax for up to 10 years, as well as other incentives to local and foreign companies operating in the ICT sector and meeting specific investments requirements. www.investinlebanon.gov.lb EQUITY FINANCING ▶ 8 venture capital firms have operations in Lebanon in addition to various regional VCs which have backed a number of local pioneering companies.
+These private equities provide fund for early stage seed, pre-seed and emerging forms to reach high growth potential.
+Circular No. 331 by the Central Bank of Lebanon in 2013 provides an amount of up to 650 million USD for Lebanese banks' equity investment into startups, incubators, accelerators, and funds operating in Lebanon.
 These investments will be 75% guaranteed by the Central Bank.
-Other financing options include the Kafalat loan guarantee scheme.
-Kafalat provides financial guarantees for loans of up to USD 400,000 granted by commercial banks to SMEs.
-19-20-21-22 Lebanese Ministry of Telecommunications, Progress Report, 2013
+New Telco Fund of USD 48 million initiated by MIC that supports startup operating In the ICT sector with the two telecom operators in Lebanon MTC and Touch providing USD 12 million annually.
+Investments in startups start with a value of USD 100,000 and could reach up to USD 2 million.